Divorce can be tough on someone's emotions.

 One who pays alimony must also realize that he is at the mercy of the Court if his circumstances should change rendering it difficult or impossible for him to comply with an alimony order.

-While NJ alimony law certainly allows a judge great discretion to modify alimony terms if there is a substantial change in circumstances, what the accountant did not realize is that the determination as to whether an alleged "substantial change in circumstances" gives rise to a situation in which the amount of alimony should be changed is up to a NJ Family Court judge, not the ex-husband himself.
+While NJ alimony law certainly allows a judge great discretion to modify alimony terms if there is a substantial change in circumstances, the decision as to what is a "substantial change in circumstances" is up to a NJ Family Court judge, not the ex-husband himself.

 I see impatient litigants all the time just anxious to make any deal to end months or more of anguish while going through their divorces.